sterrasec/dummy/README.md

 $ dummy test.jpeg
 ```

-You can also specify the number of bytes in the file when generating png files with the `-t` option.
+You can also specify the number of bytes in the file when generating png files with the `-b` option.
+To specify bytes, you can use B, KB, MB, or GB as a unit.

 ```bash
 $ dummy -t abc -b 1MB test.png